The University of Texas at San Antonio logo

 Key Highlights

-• Designated "R1: Doctoral Universities – Very High Research Activity," a distinction held by only 4.7% of U.S. universities.
+• Ranked among "R1: Doctoral Universities – Very High Research Activity," a distinction held by only ~4.7% of U.S. universities.

-• Third-largest public research university in Texas by annual research expenditures.
+• Largest university in San Antonio and the third-largest public research university in Texas by annual research expenditures.

-• Generates $7 billion in annual economic impact for the region.
+• Generates a significant $7 billion in annual economic impact for the region.

-• Student-athletes compete in NCAA Division I FBS as The UTSA Roadrunners in The American Athletic Conference.
+• Roadrunners compete in NCAA Division I FBS as part of The American Athletic Conference.

 Timeline